 Throughout the week I typically have three to five meals a day, which consist mostly of whole, non-processed foods.
 I stay away from sugar (hence why that honeycomb was so delectable), drink lots of water, and aim for 20-25 grams of fiber.

 I am typically in a fasted state for the first 3-4 hours of the day.
 There is no reasoning behind this approach, other than I am just not hungry when I wake.
-I am up at least four days a week no later than 4 am, and usually eat around 8 or 9.
+I am up at least four days a week no later than 4 am, and usually eat around 8.

 I think it’s important to remember that having a full-on “cheat meal” can stall progress; however, some people plan a cheat meal the last day of the week as a reward or something to look forward to.
 While this may work for some, other individuals find that a cheat or treat will send them into full-on binge mode and opt to avoid the temptation altogether.
 The bottom line, I think it’s important that each person finds their own approach and what works best for them.